Student Organizations on Campus

 The Artist Guild was established to help give both art majors and non-art majors the opportunity to enjoy art outside the classroom.
 This club explores the art of the masters through trips to galleries in places like New York City, and encourages the Houghton community to enjoy student art around campus.
-The Artist Guild sponsors art shows and also displays student art work in Java 101, the coffee shop on Houghton’s campus.
+The Artist Guild sponsors art shows and also displays student art work in the coffee shop on Houghton’s campus.

 Black Heritage Club